-The construction loans are repayable on demand and, in any event, are to be fully repaid: by the earlier of achieving stabilized occupancy as defined by the agreements and specified dates between late 2019 and 2022 for Simcoe, Bolton and Uxbridge; and by the earlier of September 2023 and three months following stabilized occupancy as defined by the agreement for Barrie.
+The construction loans are repayable on demand and, in any event, are to be fully repaid: by the earlier of achieving stabilized occupancy as defined by the agreements and specified dates of late 2019 for Simcoe, and between late 2019 and 2021 for Bolton and Uxbridge; and by the earlier of September 2023 and three months following stabilized occupancy as defined by the agreement for Barrie.
+Subsequent to September 30, 2019, the Company secured a CMHC-insured mortgage of \$9.3 million, inclusive of fees, on the Cedar Crossing Retirement Community in Simcoe, Ontario, that matures in September 2029, with a fixed rate of 2.49% per annum.